cloudingenieur/blueprint-starter-jwt/readme.md

 - Lombok

 # TODO
-- Implement Rate Limiter to register endpoint
+- Implement Rate Limiter to register endpoint (new Repo)
-- Implement Recapcha to login and register endpoint
+- Implement captcha to login and register endpoint (new Repo)

 # Getting Started
 To get started with this project, you will need to have the following installed on your local machine: